CodeMasterCody3D/Manual-filament-Change-Tracking/README.md

 Works seamlessly with OrcaSlicer

 Automatic Tool Color Updates:
-Automatically updates tool colors, so you can focus on printing rather than manual adjustments.
-Just use the color palette on Orca Slicer and select the color for your filament, Orca Slicer uses Hex data to keep track of the color, the script will use that hex data using CSS color library with 147 colors!
+Automatically updates tool colors, so you can focus on printing rather than memorizing or writing down the color change order.
+Just use the color palette on Orca Slicer and select the color for your filament.
+(Must be done to know the exact color you will be switching too!!)
+Orca Slicer uses Hex data placed in the gcode to keep track of the color, the script will use that hex data to use CSS color library to match between 147 colors!

 ## Installation Instructions